MoTTTT/libretime-helm/README.md

 It has been adjusted to use nginx as ingress, rather than traefik, because nginx ingress is already in use.

-Chart.yaml has also been updated to refer to this repo,, and myself as maintainer.
+Chart.yaml has also been updated to refer to this repo, and myself as maintainer.

 ## Original README.md